Characterization of boundedness on Wiener amalgam spaces of multilinear Rihaczek distributions: Self-improvement of the boundedness

 \subsection{Self-improvement of BRWF}

-In this subsection, we consider the self-improvement of BRWF.
-Since the method here is similar to that in the proof of Theorem \ref{thm-msi}, We will omit most of the details in this case.
+In this subsection, we consider the self-improvement of BRWF and give the proof of Theorem \ref{thm-fsi}.
+Since the method here is similar to that in the proof of Theorem \ref{thm-msi}, we will omit most of the details in this case.

 Let $\vec{a}=\{a(k_0,n_0)\}_{k_0,n_0\in \zd}$, $\vec{b_j}=\{b_j(k_0,n_0)\}_{k_0,n_0\in \zd}$ be sequences defined on $\zd\times \zd$.
 Let $\Om$ be a weight function belonging to $\scrP(\rr^{2(m+1)d})$.
 For the sake of convenience, we denote